-Text Book:
+Suggested Optional Text:

 Alexander, Charles.
 K., Fundamentals of Electric Circuits, (3rd, 4th, 5th, or 6th Edition), McGraw-Hill.

-This same text will be used for ENGR 202 and ENGR 203.
+This text will be required for ENGR 202 & ENGR 203.
+If you will be continuing the series, it would be a good idea to get the book for this course as well.
 Copies of the text are on reserve in the library and can be checked out for two hours at a time.